kura/blackhole/docs/source/configuration-file-example.rst

 Configuration file example
 ==========================

-A list of all available options, their default values on what the options do is available on the :ref:`configuration-options` document.
+For more information on the command line arguments see the :ref:`command-line-options` document.
+For information on the configuration options, their default values and what each option does, please see the :ref:`configuration-options`.

 You can download a copy of this example file from `GitHub <https://github.com/kura/blackhole/blob/master/example.conf>`_.